 French toast is quite easy to make but it’s even easier when you prep it the night before and throw it in the oven in the morning.
 I think the prepping that takes the longest is cubing up the bread.
 For French toast I like a good bread and love how challah tastes normally and figured this would be great in this recipe.
 It is semi sweet, light and airy so it really absorbs the liquid mixture well.
-I love fruit in sweet breakfast dishes and blueberries are easy to throw in and hold up to being baked in the oven.
+Fruit pairs well with a sweet breakfast so I added in blueberries to this dish.
+Plus you can use frozen blueberries so you don’t have to worry about being in season.
 To enhance this dish I used not only the zest of the orange but the juice from it when I made my egg mixture.
-It provided just that little extra to the dish, that hint of flavor in the background that sets it apart from your run of the mill french toast.
-Orange and cinnamon are also a natural combination so there is an abundance of cinnamon in the dish as well.

 To keep with the fruit theme I decided to amp up my syrup game.
 My Grandpa used to always make us pancakes as a kid.
 He would stand in the kitchen with a big mixing bowl of batter and the griddle going.
 It was one of those griddles that you can plug in.
 He would usually make one or two pancakes at a time and bring them over to us girls one by one.
 After we ate, he would then sit down with his own plate.
 I say “when we were little” but I still call him up and ask him to cook me breakfast when I am back home.
 The one thing I will take away from him was his syrup technique.